lsilvapvt/cloudnative-tools-belt/azure/devops/agent/README.md

-## Sample of self-hosted Azure DevOps
+## Sample of self-hosted Azure DevOps agent as a container

 The files in this folder were created after following instructions on how to run a self-hosted Linux Azure DevOps agent with Docker from this article: